Dayton Ohio

 Per news reports the pit bulls got out through a hole in the fence (a pit bull breeding operation with a hole in the fence.
 Tell me when this is beginning to make sense because I must be missing something here).
 Once Ms. Jones pit bulls were at large they were too strong for her to contain them.
 “They can be aggressive,” Jones admits, “they’re naturally born like that.”
 Jones apologized to letter carrier Gwen Moore for her injuries and asked for Moore's forgiveness.
 Jones then tried to get Fifty, her male pit bull back from animal control but was told that after quarantine Fifty will be neutered to reduce aggression.
 Jones and her fiance breed pit bulls as a side business and they "hope to get around" the requirement for neutering her mauler.
 The apology looks more like manipulation in order to protect her side income.
 Pretty much "Hey, since the attack hit the news I better say I'm sorry, but this is business here.
 Fifty needs to make lots of little Fifties (remember the statement "they can be aggressive, they're naturally born like that").
 Just what Saint Louis County needs, more game bred pits.

 In Pittsburgh PA a fifteen year postal service veteran was attacked by two pit bulls.
 The USPS stopped delivery of mail on the street where the attack occurred for at least 10 days.
-For more information click here
+For more information click here.

 In San Diego CA a mail carrier was attacked by a pit bull.
 The pit bull broke through a chain link fence and attacked both the throat and the leg of Buddy Siso.
 Mr. Siso required plastic surgery on the injuries to his throat.
 He hopes to return to the postal service after his recovery but may not be able to work as a mail carrier in the future.
 For more information click here.
+Mail carrier Buddy Siso.

 Siso stated " “At night, when I’m going to sleep, I can see the eyes of the dog.”
 Per U-T San Diego "Besides the bites, the attack left Siso with a missing front tooth and several other teeth cracked or loose, an injured shoulder, a fat lip, and a long scratch across his face.
 He had plastic surgery and still has a long way to go before he has recovered physically and mentally."